TanukiSharp/DarkSoulsCloudSave/readme.md

 The application remembers the `Auto-store` and `Auto-restore` states.
 This is saved in the `DarkSoulsCloudSave.config` file.

 ![Configuration](Images/readme/file_config.png "Configuration")

-# Download

-There is a `Builds` directory that contains binaries ready to be executed, for the ones not familiar with technical aspects.

 # How to build from source code